haberdashPI/Weber.jl/README.md

 # About

-This package is a relatively recent effort to create a simple framework for creating psychophysical experiments that present stimuli and record responses in realtime.
+This package is a relatively recent effort to create a simple framework for running psychology experiments that present stimuli and record responses in real-time.
 It is similar in concept to the likes of Presentation or ePrime.
-It runs on Windows and Mac OS X, and supports keyboard input or Cendrus response-pad input.
+It currently runs on Windows and Mac OS X[^1], and supports keyboard input or Cendrus response-pad input.

+[1]: It should be very easy to part this to a unix system.
+It would only require modifying deps/build.jl to correctly install SDL2 and SDL2 plugins.
+A few standard calls to BinDeps.jl using AptGet or Yum should do the trick.
+I just don't have a linux install avaiable at the moment to troubleshoot any problems that might come up.
+Pull-requests welcomed.

 ## Status